 Midway Island, a small atoll nestled in the North Pacific Ocean, is home to one of the largest albatross populations in the world.
 When Chris Jordan, an environmental photographer, arrived on Midway to document the effects of pollution on the birds, he quickly realized just how much trouble the albatross are actually in.
 The powerful images and messages Jordan initially captured were so powerful, in fact, the focus of the project quickly moved to a feature length documentary film, aptly titled Midway.
 The film, which was made possible by a very successful Kickstarter campaign that raised over $110,000, is currently in production, but you can catch a sneak peak:

-It is estimated that 98% of the albatross on Midway have ingested plastic which the birds mistook for food.
-About 40% of all chicks hatched on the island will die prematurely due to suffocation, dehydration, starvation, or toxicity from the plastics.
+It is estimated that 98 percent of the albatross on Midway have ingested plastic which the birds mistook for food.
+About 40 percent of all chicks hatched on the island will die prematurely due to suffocation, dehydration, starvation, or toxicity from the plastics.